DONOSTIA-SAN SEBASTIÁN - PARTE VIEJA - LA CUCHARA DE SAN TELMO

 LA CUCHARA DE SAN TELMO

-In October 2021 we returned to a favourite pintxo bar in the old town of San Sebastián.
+In November 2022 we returned to a favourite pintxo bar in the old town of San Sebastián.
 You will find this place down the end of a side alley off of 31 de Agosto Kalea at the back of the old town.
-It is well worth seeking out and do not be shy about walking in, even it is busy.
+It is well worth seeking out and do not be shy about walking in, even if it is busy.
+Thankfully, we were now free of Covid-19 restrictions and things were back to normal.

 Wonderful cochinillo (suckling pig)

-Foie (which was a little big and would have been better cut into 4 peices, then grilled).
+Foie (which was a little big and would have been better cut into 4 pieces, then grilled).

 The food was as good as ever but you miss the interaction at the bar.